VersusControl/devops-ai-guidelines/04-ai-agent-for-aws/00-toc.md

 * What is a Virtual Private Cloud (VPC)?
 Your Isolated Network on AWS
 * Key VPC Components: The Building Blocks
-* Designing "Cloud Coffee Shop" Network Architecture
 * IP Addressing within the VPC
+* Designing "Cloud Coffee Shop" Network Architecture: Describe step by step from VPC -> Subnet -> Public Subnet with Internet gateway -> Private Subnet with NAT gateway
 * Introduction AI Infrastructure Agent
 * Using AI Infrastructure Agent to create AWS VPC